kinds of kings

 July 31 2019 – Press Release

 For its 2019-2020 season, composer collective Kinds of Kings will explore the idea of Equilibrium and Disturbance with an Artist Residency at Brooklyn’s prestigious National Sawdust venue.
-Featuring new works by the collective’s six members – Gemma Peacocke, Shelley Washington, Susanna Hancock, Maria Kaoutzani, and Finola Merivale – Kinds of Kings has curated a concert series at National Sawdust and Roulette Intermedium, and is partnering with National Sawdust to provide open-access professional development events for underrepresented voices in the wider New York community.
+Featuring new works by the collective’s members – Gemma Peacocke, Shelley Washington, Susanna Hancock, and Maria Kaoutzani – Kinds of Kings has curated a concert series at National Sawdust and Roulette Intermedium, and is partnering with National Sawdust to provide open-access professional development events for underrepresented voices in the wider New York community.
 At the beginning of the season the collective will launch its inaugural Bouman Fellowship with the aim of boosting the work of early-career composers.

-During the residency, Kinds of Kings will collaborate with five national and international chamber ensembles and soloists, and will work with theatre director Benita de Wit as well as video artists to create immersive concert experiences.
-Programs will include joint portrait concerts featuring large-scale experimental works developed over the course of the residency as well as concerts featuring work by each composer.
+During the residency, Kinds of Kings will collaborate with four national and international chamber ensembles and soloists, and will work with theatre director Benita de Wit as well as video artists to create immersive concert experiences.
+Programs will include joint portrait concerts featuring large-scale experimental works developed over the course of the residency as well as concerts featuring new work by the composers.
 The concert series will culminate in an evening-length group work on the idea of home and displacement with award-winning Australian ensemble Rubiks Collective.

 As part of its commitment to amplifying the work of early-career composers, the collective has developed its first advocacy initiative to be an integral part of the residency.
 Named after scientist Katie Bouman – whose work contributed to the first-ever photographing of a black hole – the Bouman Fellowship provides mentorship, a commissioning grant, and a premiere alongside Kinds of Kings at National Sawdust.
 The 2019-20 Bouman composer fellows are Mason Bynes, Andrew Rodriguez, and Cassie Wieland.